National Conference 2025

 OFFICIAL PARTNERS

-• NYU African Graduate Student Association
+• AUC African Student Association (Umoja ASA)

 “Umuthi ugotshwa usemanzi”